nicolargo/glances/docs/glances-doc.rst

 .. image:: images/header.png

-The header shows the OS name, release version, platform architecture and the host name.
+The header shows the OS name, release version, platform architecture and the hostname.
 On Linux, it shows also the kernel version.

 CPU